Traffic lane changes on the West Gate Freeway

 - Ramps to Hyde Street to connect trucks directly with local industry

-- Pedestrian bridges replacing the existing overpasses
+- Pedestrian bridges replacing two of the existing overpasses

 - Freeway Management System to support good traffic flow and safety

 - New open spaces and planting thousands of trees and other plants in the freeway area.

 Instructions: Open the accordion feature below to view related information.

 We are widening the West Gate Freeway from 8 to 12 lanes.
 The West Gate Freeway is a critical link in Melbourne’s transport network, carrying 200,000 vehicles each day.